Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 This may occur, for example, during hormonal transitions (such as puberty or menopause), when working on resilience or sensory clarity, or when seeking greater harmony between body and mind.

 The Eight Extraordinary Meridians can be stimulated in various ways.
-Acupuncture and Shiatsu, much like Tui Na, work through specific opening, coupled, and intersection points.
+Acupuncture, Shiatsu, and Tuina all work through the specific opening, coupled, and intersection points of the meridians.
 For instance, SP4 (Gongsun — ‘Grandfather-Grandson’) is the opening point of the Chong Mai.
-While acupuncture focuses on needling, manual therapies like Shiatsu additionally utilize gentle pressure, mobilisations, and stretches to release blockages and balance deficiencies or excesses within the primary meridians.
+While acupuncture focuses specifically on needling, manual forms such as Shiatsu and Tuina combine treating these acupuncture points with gentle pressure, mobilisations, and stretches.
+In this way, they help release blockages and restore balance in case of deficiencies or excesses within the primary meridians.

 Energetic practices such as Qi Gong, Neigong, and Daoyin activate these meridians through breathing, movement, and visualisation, thereby supporting the self-regulation of Qi.